 If a credit or a debit card is missing, it could be in the hands of a thief.
 The thief will use the card information to withdraw money from the bank account and get away with it.

 If your card is missing, use your bank app to block the card or contact your bank to disable it.
 You may then request a new card from the bank to use for transactions.

 Vishing is different from phishing; instead of using emails, the thief uses phone calls or voice messages, typically claiming to message from your bank or a reputable financial institution.

 Note that no government or non-government institution will call to request the details of your bank account.
-If the bank needs you for questioning, they will send you an email or a text message via the official address and they will not request your private information.
+If the bank needs you for questioning, they will send you an email or a text message via the official address, and they will not request your private information.

 You must be careful with the apps/software you install on your computer.
-Most of the third-party software are Trojans designed to steal your information, including bank details and PIN, which are sent to the criminals.
+Most third-party software are Trojans designed to steal your information, including bank details and PIN, which are sent to the criminals.

 Of course, they will use the information to withdraw funds from your bank account.